FrancisDrakeII/object_detection/README.md

 ## CUDA and cuDNN installation
 [CUDA](https://developer.nvidia.com/cuda-toolkit) is a parallel computing platform and API that allows software to use certain types of GPU for general purpose.
 Make sure you select the compatible version.
 [cuDNN](https://developer.nvidia.com/cudnn-download-survey) is a GPU-accelerated library primitives for deep neural networks.
 Make sure you select the compatible version.
+Again, pay attention to the [compatibility](https://www.tensorflow.org/install/source_windows) between Python, CUDA and cuDNN.
 Configuration of CUDA and cuDNN should be automaticlly done, however, I recommend go to the windows system variable window to look it up.
-A restart of the system is recommended after the installation of CUDA and cuDNN.
+A restart of the system is recommended at this stage after the installation of CUDA and cuDNN.

 ## TensorFlow API repo setup <br>
 This part is already done for those who would like to keep using `tensorflow-gpu-1.13.x` version to train classifiers.
 However, if you want to use the most updated version of TensorFlow API, navigate to this [link](https://github.com/tensorflow/models).
 Download and unzip it.
 Noted I wrote some additional scripts and put some object detection models into the old code, please keep the [object_detection](https://github.com/FrancisDrakeII/object_detection/tree/main/models/research/object_detection) folder as it was. <br>